DeleriAce/comp3100Project/README.md

 2. Loops until it has scheduled all jobs according to the First Capable (FC) Algorithm
 5. Closes the connection with the server

-# MyClientPt2.java (Unused)
+# MyClientPt2.java (Client for Stage 2)
-A client class rework, wasn't able to make it better than LRR Algorithm so not using it.
+A client class rework to support trialling multiple different algorithm functions.

+Most successful algorithm was a modified Best Fit algorithm that starts searching for the first capable server halfway through the server list.